kzfka/DirectGL/README.md

   - libole32.a

 In case if your code editor doesn't feature a linker, edit your compile line so it includes the following: `-ld2d1 -ldwrite -lwindowscodecs -lole32`.

+## Extending the implementation
+You can create your custom classes that represent various other elements.
+To make them compatible with the interface of DirectGL you have to use one of the following classes:
+  - `std::GL::Drawable`,
+  - `std::GL::Shape`
+And optional:
+  - `std::GL::Request`